denevell/AndroidQuickstart/README.md

 Todo
 ----

+- Retrofit and Okhttp for networking

+- Cache service results
 - Take a picture with camera
 - Navigation menu, on the right
 - Fragment navigation
-- Retrofit and Okhttp for networking

 - Navigation menu sub menus
 - List view with images